rdfribeiro/TAGS/README.md

 Frequency Domain
 Example 1 --> Compare both HEM and MHEM;
-Example 2 --> Compare HEM considering (and not considering) electromagnetic parameters of the soil with the frequency (Model proposed by Alipio and Visacro).
+Example 2 --> Compare HEM considering (and not considering) electromagnetic parameters of the soil with the frequency (Model proposed by Alipio and Visacro);
-Example 3 --> Compare HEM and MHEM for a horizontal electrode
+Example 3 --> Compare HEM and MHEM for a horizontal electrode.